New Jersey Route 47: History

-By the 1980s, Route 47 was moved from High Street to North Second Street through the northern part of Millville.
-An alternate route of Route 47 was eventually created to the east along county routes in Cape May and Cumberland counties; this eventually became Route 347 by the 1990s.
-In the 2000s, Rio Grande Avenue in Wildwood received improvements to make it reminisce the doo wop atmosphere the beach resort is known for.
-The Route 47 bridge over Dennis Creek in Dennis Township and the Route 83 intersection received improvements that were completed in July 2007.
-The Route 47 bridge over the creek was structurally deficient and in need of replacing.
+By the 1980s, Route 47 was moved from High Street to North 2nd Street through the northern part of Millville.
+An alternate route for Route 47 was eventually created to the east along county routes in Cape May and Cumberland counties; this eventually became Route 347 by the 1990s.

+In the 2000s, Rio Grande Avenue in Wildwood received improvements to make it reminisce the doo wop atmosphere for which the beach resort is known.

+The Route 47 bridge over Dennis Creek in Dennis Township and the intersection with Route 83 received improvements that were completed in July 2007.
+The bridge over the creek was structurally deficient and in need of replacing.
 The job was completed with wider shoulders and a wider sidewalk on the new bridge.
 The intersection between Route 47 and Route 83 was also realigned and had signals installed.

 In 2018, a $10 million construction project began to improve the section of Route 47 along Rio Grande Avenue at the entrance to Wildwood, which added a center left-turn lane, raised the road by 30 in, and added new lighting and signs.
 The project was completed in 2020.
 A dedication ceremony marking the completion of the project was held on July 1, 2020, with local officials in attendance.
 As part of the project, Rio Grande Avenue leading into Wildwood was to be renamed to Beach Ball Boulevard following a contest to rename the roadway.
 However, on July 10, 2020, it was announced that the Wildwood city commissioners decided to keep the road name as Rio Grande Avenue after receiving input from residents that the road name should not change.